-(A) run the preinstall script on the client, which shuts down the running samhain daemon (if there is any).

-(B) install the binary installer package on the client.

-(C) run the postinstall script on the client, which sets the client password (unless the binary is packed), and replaces the default runtime configuration file with the proper one.
-The latter step is required, because deploy.sh build builds from the pristine source, so the runtime configuration file in the installer package is just the default one.

-(D) copy the proper client runtime configuration file to the server data directory (as rc.<client_name>), fix the server configuration file, and restart the server (which will fail non-fatally if the server is not running).

-(E) run the initializes (or updates) the baseline database.
+- (A) run the preinstall script on the client, which shuts down the running samhain daemon (if there is any). - (B) install the binary installer package on the client. - (C) run the postinstall script on the client, which sets the client password (unless the binary is packed), and replaces the default runtime configuration file with the proper one.
+The latter step is required, because deploy.sh build builds from the pristine source, so the runtime configuration file in the installer package is just the default one. - (D) copy the proper client runtime configuration file to the server data directory (as rc.<client\name>), fix the server configuration file, and restart the server (which will fail non-fatally if the server is not running). - (E) run the initscript script on the client, which initializes (or updates) the baseline database.

-(F) retrieve the baseline database, copy it to the server data directory (as file.<client_name>), and remove the temporary directory on the client.
+(F) retrieve the baseline database, copy it to the server data directory (as file.<client\name>), and remove the temporary directory on the client.